 3. Delay in circuit: The balance of delay in the circuit, measured by the variance between the depths of the XOR circuits corresponding to different parity equations.
-A checker circuit with minimum delay would have a perfect balance of depth between the XOR networks implementing each parity output, and would correspond to 0 variance in the depth of the XOR networks.
-So, the timing goal is minimizing the variance in delay between the XOR networks corresponding to the different parity bits.
+The timing goal is to minimize the variance in delay between the XOR networks corresponding to the different parity bits to minimize the worst-case delay.